 Slow Cooker Rice and Beans

-Slow Cooker Rice and Beans is one of the easiest and very budget-friendly meals you can make.
-This can be a great side dish or a full vegetarian meal as it is very hearty and filling.
+This can be a great side dish or a complete vegetarian meal; it is very hearty and filling.
 I like to use this homemade recipe mixture as a burrito filling.
-All you have to do is add more protein if you want, sour cream, cheese, salsa and lots of guacamole.
-I also like to serve this dish in bowls, pilled up with delicious fixings like Pico de Gallo, sour cream and sliced avocado.
+All you have to do is add more protein if you want, sour cream, cheese, salsa, and lots of guacamole.
+My family likes to make burrito bowls pilled with delicious fixings like pico de gallo, sour cream, and sliced avocado.

-If you are short on time and want a quick and easy meal, then this dish is the perfect one to go with.
+If you are short on time and want a quick and easy meal, this dish is the perfect one.
 You simply dump the ingredients in the crockpot and let it do its magic.
-It can be enjoyed as a main dish, or side dish, and the leftover is amazing!
-Give it a try, and you will love it just as much as we do!
+It can be enjoyed as a main or side dish, and the leftovers are fantastic!
+Give it a try, and you will love it as much as we do!
 This dish feeds the entire family for less than $10!

 Why you will love this recipe